fmalina/revisions-blocl/activism/birthofchaordicage.md

 Families far from familial

-Police that can’t enforce the law
+Police that can't enforce the law

 Judicial systems without justice

-Governments that can’t govern
+Governments that can't govern

-Economies that can’t economise
+Economies that can't economise

 Such universal, ever accelerating institutional failure suggests there is some deep, pervasive question we have not asked, some fundamental flaw in the